Gearbox Records

 Ella Fitzgerald Live at Falkoner Centre, Copenhagen, 6th February 1966

-There’s a corollary for musicians: Play like no one’s recording.
+Play like no one’s recording.

 The moment that the spirit of the performance becomes aware that it’s being documented, it changes.
 That shift comes in many guises, from “put a little extra on it” to “the review that hasn’t been written yet would like a word.”
 Call it the observer effect.
 Call it Tuesday night versus the night the label shows up to make the live album.

-The night before Ella Fitzgerald walked into Konserthuset in Stockholm and recorded what became The Stockholm Concert, 1966, the Pablo Records live album now considered among the essential documents of her late career, she played two concerts at Falkoner Centre in Copenhagen.
+The night before Ella Fitzgerald walked into Konserthuset in Stockholm and recorded what became The Stockholm Concert, 1966, the Pablo Records live album now considered among the essential documents of her late career, she played two concerts at Falkoner Theatre in Copenhagen.
 Nobody in that room was playing with thoughts of a pending catalog number.
 The tape was a Danmarks Radio broadcast, mono, introduced on air by broadcaster Børge Roger Henrichsen and filed in a Danish producer’s private archive, where it languished for decades, earmarked for the trash bin.

 This record was on the brink of non-existence.
 It isn’t.
 Gearbox Records head Darrel Sheinman got there first.